Originally published on April 6, 2022 Reading time: 24 minutes

 “What?
 No, goddammit!
 I’d ask anyone but him.
 Since he had his eyes on me at the hospital, he’s been a pain in the ass.
 He’s a top-level stalker, and I’m glad he disappeared”.
 Then she became more defensive: “Wait, why do you know him?”

-“He was the gyno who followed my wife along the gestation… and I totally agree with you, he was a first-class freak.
+“He was the gyno who followed my wife… and I totally agree with you, he was a first-class freak.
 Is he involved with that child’s affair?”

 She hesitated.
 “Well, you can say he planned the whole damn affair.
 He knew exactly what would have happened, he gave precise instructions.”